BemTG/SideChain-Bridge-for-CheapEth-chain/README.md

 # SideChain-Bridge-for-CheapEth-chain

-Initial prototype of a sidechain bridge used to transfer mainet tokens and to CheapEth Sidechain
+Initial sidechain bridge prototype used to transfer mainet tokens and to CheapEth Sidechain